kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 Cluster administrators should be able to specify more than one authorization webhook in the API Server handler chain.
 They also need to be able to declaratively configure the authorizer chain using a configuration file.
-It should also be easy to say when to Deny requests, for example, when a webhook is unreachable.
+It should also be easy to say when to deny requests, for example, when a webhook is unreachable.

 ### Goals